lvndry/toast/CONTRIBUTING.md

-# Contributing to Toast AI 🍞
+# Contributing to Clausea 🌊

-Thank you for your interest in contributing to Toast AI!
+Thank you for your interest in contributing to Clausea!
 We're building the definitive legal document intelligence platform.

 ## 🚀 Quick Start